China, Hong Kong shares drop on stimulus doubts | Business

 - China

-China and Hong Kong stocks retreated on Wednesday after the previous day's rally, as investors remained skeptical on the strength of stimulus despite Beijing's call for providing more support to the economy and boosting demand.
+China and Hong Kong stocks retreated on Wednesday after the previous session's rally, as investors were sceptical about the strength of the prospective stimulus signalled by Beijing to support the economy and boost demand.

-** However, the market doubts if the Chinese government will roll out any big stimulative measures that can get investors excited. ** Arthur Budaghyan, chief emerging markets/China strategist at BCA Research, said he expects authorities will provide targeted and piecemeal stimulus, thus the stimulus multiplier will be low and hardly drive the economy.
+** However, many market participants doubt if the Chinese government will roll out any big stimulative measures that can get investors excited. ** Arthur Budaghyan, chief emerging markets/China strategist at BCA Research, said in a note authorities are likely to provide targeted and piecemeal stimulus, thus the stimulus multiplier will be low and hardly drive the economy.

+** Yet Goldman Sachs analysts said policymakers' assessment of the economy and the perceived policy bias are more dovish than most market participants' prior expectations. ** "The policy put has been activated, and the window for a tactical bounce for Chinese stocks is now open," Goldman Sachs said in a note on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)